-As of June 30, 2012, the Company had a total of 8 full-time employees in its corporate office.
+As of June 30, 2013, the Company had a total of 8 full-time employees in its corporate office.
 Effective July 2002, the Company entered into a client service agreement with Insperity, a professional employer organization serving as an off-site, full service human resource department for its corporate office.
 Insperity personnel management services are delivered by entering into a co-employment relationship with the Company's employees.
-There are also approximately 32 employees at the Company's properties outside of the State of California that are subject to similar co-employment relationships with Insperity.
 The employees and the Company are not party to any collective bargaining agreement, and the Company believes that its employee relations are satisfactory.